svenmalvik/homebrew-twhisper/README.md

 twhisper subscribe

 # Manage your subscription anytime
-twhisper manage         # Update billing, cancel, or modify your plan twhisper logout         # Sign out when needed
+twhisper manage         # Update billing, cancel, or modify your plan (not supported yet) twhisper logout         # Sign out when needed
 ```